kdd-submitter/on_local_aggregation/README.md

 # on_local_aggregation
 Code for the 2021 KDD submission 'On local aggregation in heterophilic graphs'.
 The main python executable is `main.py`.
 Results are saved under a `./runs/` directory created at the invocation directory.
 An invocation of `main.py` will save various accuracy metrics as well as the model parameters in the file `./runs/{model name}_{job idx}`.
 Accuracy figures as well as several diagnostics are also printed out.

 For the Cora, Citeseer, and Pubmed benchmarks, the graphs are downloaded automatically by the dgl library.
-The Actor, Wisconsin, Cornell, and Texas datasets are included in the repository and are located under the /datasets/ folder.

 The Actor, Wisconsin, Cornell, Texas, Chameleon, and Squirrel  datasets are included in the repository and are located under the /datasets/ folder.
 The Mixhop synthetic graphs are included under the ./mixhop_data folder.
 The geom-gcn splits are included under the ./geom_gcn_splits/ folder.

 ### Required Packages
 See requirements.txt for a complete list of required Python packages.
 Install required packages using the command: